of the Rule of Three

 - Subverted in the Fritz Lang film Destiny: a young bride is given three chances to save her husband from Death.
 She fails the first and second times, and the third time as well, even though she's better equipped and gets a headstart.
 Notable in that it specifically invokes this trope as an allusion to European fairy tales.

-- It is common for bosses in video games to take three hits to kill. (e.g. Big Boo from SMW, many Legend of Zelda bosses etc.)
+- It is common for bosses in video games to take three hits to kill. (e.g. Big Boo from Super Mario World, many The Legend of Zelda bosses etc.)

 - One of the G.U.I.L.T. strains is fought like this in Trauma Center.